Welsh Highland Railway: Signalling

-To enter any section of line, the train crew must obtain permission from Control and the relevant token.
+To enter any section of line still controlled by Staff and Ticket, the train crew must obtain permission from Control and the relevant token.
 Each section of line is a token block section.
 The WHR uses the traditional Staff and Ticket system in which trains can either be issued with the section token staff or a numbered ticket.
-Tickets allow multiple trains to pass one-at-a-time through a section in one direction.
+Tickets allow multiple trains to pass through a section in one direction one-at-a-time.
 The Controller advises the train crew which method they will be using.
 Tickets are kept in a locked box opened by a key on the token staff.
 This means the last train must use the token staff to pass through the section, so it can be used for trains to travel in the opposite direction.
 For additional protection, both the footplate crew and the guard must see the token or ticket before the train can depart.

-At some stations an additional "Shunt" token is used to allow shunting to take place (such as a locomotive "running round" a train).
-They are provided at Dinas, Rhyd Ddu, Beddgelert and at Pont Croesor.
-The shunt token can only be withdrawn (used) with permission from Control and if there are no trains approaching the station in the adjacent single line sections.
-Withdrawing the token causes two yellow lights to go out on a red warning board on the line approaching the station, preventing other trains from entering the station.

-The majority of the points at passing loops are operated automatically using the Automatic Train Operated Trailable (ATOTP) system, rather than a manually operated lever or point motor.
-There are also no signals to indicate that a train can enter a section.
-A "Stop" board at the end of the platform orders the train to stop until the train crew have obtained permission to proceed from control and a token.
-At the end of the section, the train can proceed into the platform provided the lights are lit on the home (shunt token warning) board, the point indicator is lit and the relevant platform is clear.